harisbashir1/fitbuddy/README.md

 ### Step 2: Set Up the Backend (Express & MySQL)
 ### -Make sure MySQL service is running before proceeding.
 You can use XAMPP, MAMP, or MySQL Workbench to start the MySQL service.
-### Note: The trigger creation queries were tested with XAMPP and phpMyAdmin,

 1. **Navigate to the `backend` directory**: